Deployment Guide

 1.1.
 Installing Trusted Profile Analyzer by using Ansible Copy linkLink copied to clipboard!

-You can install the Red Hat Trusted Profile Analyzer (RHTPA) on Red Hat Enterprise Linux by using a Red Hat provided Ansible Playbook.
-This Ansible deployment of RHTPA allows you to specify your own PostgreSQL database, OpenID Connect (OIDC) provider, and a Simple Storage Service (S3) provider.
+You can install the Red Hat Trusted Profile Analyzer (RHTPA) on Red Hat Enterprise Linux by using a Red Hat-provided Ansible Playbook.
+With Ansible deployments of RHTPA, you can specify your own PostgreSQL database, OpenID Connect (OIDC) provider, and a Simple Storage Service (S3) provider.

 Prerequisites